The purpose of antifouling is to prevent marine plants and animals from colonising the hull, and the easiest way to do this is by killing them.

 Don’t waste time sanding back by hand.
 Use a random orbital with a soft pad and use P120 grade paper.
 You have to expose a totally bright copper finish, or it just won’t work!

 This is probably true, but we were reluctant to do a Lizzie McMullen.
 Power tools should not be used unless the boat is high and dry.

 Are we expecting too much?

 The amount of fouling that a boat collects depends, more than anything, on where she is moored.
-As I write, we are on the Argentinean side of the Rio Plata and since this is a freshwater location – and since there is a high level of pollution – there is absolutely no fouling.
-By contrast, six months ago when we were on the Rio Paraiba, in northern Brazil, we needed to clean the bottom every fortnight.
+As I write, we are on the Argentinian side of the Rio Plata and since this is a freshwater location – and since there is a high level of pollution – there is absolutely no fouling.
+By contrast, six months ago when we were on the Rio Paraíba, in northern Brazil, we needed to clean the bottom every fortnight.

 On average we need to clean the hull every month or two.

 Some folks seem to find this perfectly acceptable:

 The coating is not maintenance free – but what coating is?
 Frankly having to brush off the entire underwater hull isn’t a big deal, and it allows you to monitor your rudder and prop.
 I’m not sure what kind of miracles you are expecting?